 Creating welcome emails is a great way to customize the emails that new users receive when they register on your website.
 This helps build your brand and makes your site memorable for customers, members, and subscribers.

-However, the welcome emails that you send might not make it to your users’ inboxes.
+However, the welcome emails you send might not reach your users’ inboxes.
 Plus, email providers like Gmail can also flag your emails as spam.

 One of the reasons for this issue is that WordPress hosting services don’t configure the mail function properly.
 As a result, your welcome emails fail to reach your users or land in the spam folder.